EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

 ---

-## Accessing the TRE web proxy
+## Accessing the web proxy

-If your container needs to access the TRE web proxy, then you need to pass your web proxy environment variables into the container.
+If your container needs to access the web proxy, then you need to pass your web proxy environment variables into the container.
 This can be done as follows:

 1. Select **Clusters** menu, back-end **Shell Access** option to log into the back-end.
 1. See the values of your web proxy variables: